metamuffin/SuperShell/README.md

 # SuperShell

 SuperShell is a cross-platform CLI optimized for a productive and fast workflow.

-It is ideal for beginners, experts and everything in between.
+Feel free to expirience the disaster of this worst-practise Shell.